data-henrik/watson-conversation-tool/README.md

 # License
 See [LICENSE](LICENSE) for license information.

+The tool is provided on a "as-is" basis and is un-supported.
+Use with care...

 # Contribute / Contact Information
 If you have found errors or some instructions are not working anymore, then please open an GitHub issue or, better, create a pull request with your desired changes.